Kroupavel/TOECalc/Cubic_symmetry/Post_processing/ReadMe.txt

 The output are three graphs (Young moduli (E) at zero pressure, the difference in E for given difference in pressure and the same graph normalized, all as a function of direction)
 Also a text file is created with numerical data (more details in store method).

-cd C:\Users\Pavel\Documents\Python\data\constants
-python C:\Users\Pavel\Documents\Python\TOECalc\Post_processing\Postprocessing.py Cuconstants Curesults 1 200 1000

-if the python script is in the same folder as the input file (the working directory) the whole path can be omitted when calling the script, e.g: python Postprocessing.py Cuconstants Curesults 1 200 1000
+python Postprocessing.py Cuconstants Curesults 1 200 1000